Generative random latent features models and statistics of natural images: Data patterns and distributions of observables

-Finally, in Fig.~\ref{fig:fig2}(d) we show the eigenvalue density in the {\em sparse} mixing regime (orange curve) and for reference we also show the eigenvalue density of the GG model (gray curve) \cite{Fleig_Nemenman_2022}.
-The density of the GG model has a single peak with upper and lower eigenvalue bounds given by $\lambda_\pm=(1\pm \sqrt{N/\ld})^2\approx7.46,\,0.54$, respectively, as was derived in \cite{Fleig_Nemenman_2022}.
+Finally, in Fig.~\ref{fig:fig3}(f) we show the eigenvalue density in the {\em sparse} mixing regime (blue curve) and for reference we also show the eigenvalue density of the Gaussian-Gaussian model (gray curve) \cite{Fleig_Nemenman_2022}.
+The density of the Gaussian-Gaussian model has a single peak with upper and lower eigenvalue bounds given by $\lambda_\pm=(1\pm \sqrt{N/\ld})^2\approx0.54,\,7.46$, respectively, as was derived in \cite{Fleig_Nemenman_2022}.
 In contrast, the eigenvalue density of the sparse mixing model has two peaks.
 The qualitative understanding of the origin of the two peaks is analogous to the one just described for the overlapping clusters regime.
-The eigenvalues of a specific realization of the sparse DG model from Fig.~\ref{fig:fig2}(b) are shown by the orange bars here.
+The eigenvalues of a specific realization of the sparse Dirichlet-Gaussian model are shown by the blue bars here.
 The right and the left bump, are due to a single top-ranked and the $\ld-1$ remaining non-trivial eigenvalues, respectively.
-The decomposition of the sparse DG correlation matrix into the two contributions is shown in Fig.~\ref{fig:S3} (c), together with the contributions' densities.
+The decomposition of the sparse Dirichlet-Gaussian correlation matrix into the two contributions is shown in Fig.~\ref{fig:S3} (c), together with the contributions' densities.

 For the computation of the sparse model we have selected parameters such that the density is well sampled.
 This is the case when both $T$ and $N$ are large.
 In particular, $N$ has to be large enough to ensure that sampling of the different ways of sparsely selecting features is sufficient.
 In other sampling limits, the form of the eigenvalue density is more complicated, and a detailed analysis will be needed to understand its structure.